Steves1996/cr_test/README.md

-# cr
+# CR - Flutter Project

-A new Flutter project.
+A new Flutter project designed as a starting point for building a scalable and maintainable application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project serves as a foundation for a Flutter application.
+Follow the steps below to set it up and understand its structure.

 ### Environment Configuration